 Jaydeen Santos (She/Her): Assistant Director

-Jaydeen Santos is a Student Services Advisor for The Mosaic Center for Students of Color (MCSC).
+Jaydeen Santos is the Assistant Director at MSCS.
 Jaydeen has been with the MCSC since 2009.
 Before working in the MCSC, Jaydeen was the Assistant Director for Diversity and Partnerships in the UVM Admissions Office.

 Jaydeen graduated from UVM in 2005 with a Bachelor of Arts in Sociology, minor in Psychology.
 In 2012, she earned a Master of Education degree in Interdisciplinary Studies with a concentration on undergraduate student health and wellness.
 Before UVM, she attended Christopher Columbus High School in the Bronx, NY (an urban high school that has a partnership with UVM).
 Jaydeen was a member of the inaugural class of partnership students to attend UVM in 2001.
 Jaydeen was a first-generation, low-income, student of color from the inner city.
 She did not have the cultural capital to appropriately navigate all of the hurdles that college students encounter.